certara/pyDarwin/docs/Example1.rst

 are substitued into the template file.
 This is a `JSON <https://www.json.org/json-en.html>`_ file format.
 Unfortunately, comments are not  permitted in JSON files and so this file without annotation.
-Requirements are that each :ref:`token set <token set>` within a :ref:`token group <token group>` must have the same number of :ref:`tokens <token>` and new lines must be coded using the escape syntax ("\\n"), not just a new line in the file (which will be ignored).
-One level of nested tokens (tokens within tokens is permitted.
+Requirements are that each :ref:`token set <token set>` within a :ref:`token group <token group>` must have the same number of :ref:`tokens <token>` and new lines must be coded using the escape syntax ("\\n"), not just a new line in the file (which will be ignored in JSON).
+Any number of levels of nested tokens (tokens within tokens) is permitted.
 This can be useful, when for example one might want to search for covariates on an search parameter, as in searching for an effect of FED vs FASTED state on ALAG1, when ALAG1 is also searched (see :ref:`PK example 2 <Example2_nested_tokens>`).
 Additional levels of nested token are permitted, but the logic of correctly coding them quickly becomes daunting.
 The tokens file for Example 1 is given below.